-Position Hr/Wk Mo/Yr Job Duties Director of ADN program 40.00 12.00 Manages, supervises scheduling and staffing for 85 faculty assignments and 240 students for ADN program.
+Position Hr/Wk Mo/Yr Job Duties Director of ADN program 40.00 12.00 Responsible for elements of the ADN program curriculum, student and faculty supervision, and contracting and interactions with clinical agencies.
+Manages, supervises scheduling and staffing for 56 faculty assignments and 240 students for ADN program.
 Manages ADN program budget, grant funds, curriculum requirements and activities.
-Responsible for continued BRN accreditation and and all reporting requirements.
+Responsible for continued BRN accreditation and and all reporting, ensuring complaince with both college and BRN requirements.
 Oversees the operations of the HS skills lab.